harryfornasier/PixelsOptional-Server/README.md

 I used the npm package Sharp to rotate the images and compress them with standard jpeg compression.
 Once compressed sharp writes the file to an images folder, with a unique uuid file name.
 This file name is added as a field within the corresponding 'post' table.

-The images folder is using 'express.static' to server the files for the front-end
+The images folder is using 'express.static' to server the files for the front-end.

 ## Next steps

 - **BMP Support**: Since this website is for users of older cameras I'd like to find a way to support the conversion of BMP images on the backend.
 Sharp does not support this file type.
+- **Competitions**: I want to add competitions that users can take part in.
+Each month there will be some themes that you can take pictures around, the user with the most likes at the end of the month will the winner.
+I plan to use node-cron to schedule daily checks to see if the competition is over and then automatically crown a winner.
 - **Users Route**: The users route should be split into Controllers and Models.
 It is currently in one file.

 ## Known Issues